-A structured approach to digital marketing, known as a digital marketing strategy framework, is essential for success.
+A structured approach to digital marketing, known as a digital marketing strategy framework or digital marketing framework, is essential for success.
 It provides a roadmap to guide your campaigns, align them with your business goals, and maximize ROI.

 But what exactly are digital marketing strategy frameworks, and how do they help businesses thrive in the digital landscape?
 Let’s dive into the details and discover the frameworks that can guide your marketing efforts.